DuncanRuns/NinjaLink/README.md

 ## NinjaLink Public Server

-As of February 2025, a public NinjaLink server using rooms is available at `ws://ninjalink.duncanruns.xyz:52534`.
+As of July 2025, a public NinjaLink server using rooms is available at `ws://ninjalink.duncanruns.xyz:52534`.

 ## Hosting a NinjaLink server